swiftlang/swift/docs/GitWorkflows.rst

 In SVN, committing always means submitting changes to a remote repository.
-In Git, committing refers to the process of first telling Git to track a change by staging the change and then commiting all staged changes into a change in the local repository.
+In Git, committing refers to the process of first telling Git to track a change by staging the change and then committing all staged changes into a change in the local repository.
 One can have many such commits.
 Then when one is ready, one pushes the new local changes to the remote repository.
 We go through these steps in more detail below: